sonatype-nexus-community/DevAudit/README.md

 - Using a binary release archive file downloaded from Github for Windows or Linux.
 - Using the release MSI installer downloaded from Github for Windows.
 - Using the Chocolatey package manager on Windows.
-- Pulling the ossindex/devaudit Docker image from Docker Hub on Linux.
+- Pulling the ossindex/devaudit image from Docker Hub on Linux.

 ### Building from source on Linux